Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/03-front-end-development-libraries/bootstrap/use-comments-to-clarify-code.md

 ---

 # --description--

-การใช้ comment เป็นการเพิ่มข้อความบางอย่างในโค้ดของเรา แต่ข้อความเหล่านี้จะไม่ได้รับการ compile เมื่อรันงาน โดยส่วนใหญ่จะใช้ในกรณีต้องาการสื่อสารบางอย่างแก่ผู้ที่เข้ามาอ่านโค้ดของเรา เช่นกรณี เมื่อเราเริ่มใช้งาน jQuery เราจะสามารถแก้ไข element ของ HTML โดยที่ไม่ต้องแก้ไขโค้ดจริงๆ ในตัว HTML เอง
+When we start using jQuery, we will modify HTML elements without needing to actually change them in HTML.

-เราอาจจะใช้การ comment เพื่อบอกกับคนที่มาอ่านโค้ดของเราว่าไม่ควรแก้ไขโดยตรง
+Let's make sure that everyone knows they shouldn't actually modify any of this code directly.

-โดยการลองเพิ่ม comment ที่ส่วนบนสุดของ HTML ว่า `Code below this line should not be changed`
+Remember that you can start a comment with `<!--` and end a comment with `-->`

-เพิ่ม comment โดยใส่ `<!--` ก่อนข้อความใน comment และปิดด้วย `-->`
+Add a comment at the top of your HTML that says `Code below this line should not be changed`

 # --hints--

-เริ่มข้อความ comment ด้วย `<!--` ในส่วนบนสุดของ HTML
+You should start a comment with `<!--` at the top of your HTML.

 ```js
 assert(code.match(/^\s*<!--/));
 ```

-ข้อความใน comment คือ `Code below this line should not be changed`
+Your comment should have the text `Code below this line should not be changed`.

 ```js
 assert(code.match(/<!--(?!(>|->|.*-->.*this line))\s*.*this line.*\s*-->/gi));
 ```

-และปิด comment ด้วย `-->`
+You should close your comment with `-->`.

 ```js
 assert(code.match(/-->.*\n+.+/g));
 ```

-ใช้ `<!--` เปิด comment เท่าไหร่ ก็จะต้องปิดด้วย `-->` เท่านั้น
+You should have the same number of comment openers and closers.

 ```js
 assert(code.match(/<!--/g).length === code.match(/-->/g).length);